 Jigger of Mount Gay Barbados Rum (this rum is light and low in gluten)

 Big squeeze of fresh lemon

-Two piece of bubble gum for garnish
+Two pieces of bubble gum for garnish

 The infusion process of the Double Bubble into the rum is easy.
 Simply pour the amount of rum into a container with a lid over the top of the bubble gum.
 Make sure the lid is secure.
 If necessary, use plastic wrap under the lid.
 Let it infuse for a couple of hours.

 Add the crushed ice to the cocktail shaker.
 Add all ingredients except the bubblegum that was infused with the rum.
 Shake the cocktail.